Independent insurance advisor for expats in Switzerland

 Is the consultation really free?

 Yes — every consultation with Expat Savvy is free, not just the first one.
 45 minutes, in English, with no obligation.
-We're paid by insurer commission (disclosed under Article 45 VAG), not by you, so there's no fee for your review, your Private Client Report, or any follow-up conversation.
+Advice is paid on a courtage basis: the insurer pays a percentage of the premium when a policy is placed, disclosed under Article 45 VAG.
+There's no fee for your review, your Private Client Report, or any follow-up conversation.

 Who are the Expat Savvy advisors?